 Trees, particularly the oak: The term Druid has been agreed upon by many scholars to mean “oak knowledge” or more generally, “deep knowledge.”
 Ells argues that “Oak knowledge” in the early tribal culture of the Celts was very important for survival.
 Those with “oak knowledge,” the Druids, were those able to help others survive through their extensive knowledge of the use of the Oak tree and other natural resources.
 The root of the Ancient Celts’ reverence of the Oak tree has a lesson to teach us as modern Druids.
 While we are quick to embrace the concepts of a Druid from contemporary cultural sources, we should be wise to remember that every symbol has a unique history and series of knowledge behind it.

 Symbols, like languages, are born from the material and physical circumstances in which we find ourselves.
 When we Druids of today think about what it is we revere, our modern perspective on the value of the Oak and other trees is slightly different than just that of sustenance.
 Certainly trees provide to us many things such as wood for our homes and sustenance.
-On a global perspective the tree is a symbol of hope to us as a reducer of Carbon Dioxide and as a habitat to endangered species.
-An oak trees also have roots as deep as they are high—so when you look at an Oak tree, you will only see half the tree.
+On a global perspective, the tree is a symbol of hope to us as a reducer of Carbon Dioxide and as a habitat to endangered species.
+Oak trees also have roots as deep as they are high—so when you look at an Oak tree, you will only see half the tree.
 This is a reminder to us to work against the superficial—spreading wide and spreading shallow.
 But without deep roots like the oak, a tree will topple over.
 The Oak reminds us that need to put in deep roots, grow deeply and work to gain deep, sustained experiences.
 In AODA, candidates are required to plant one tree and tend it well–deepening our connection with the living earth.

 We can draw upon the Oak not just as a symbol that we have chosen because it was important to our spiritual past but rather because it remains a valued and important symbol of life and hope in the future survival of our planet and species.

-The Elements (Earth, Air, Fire, Water, Spirit): The four elements are present in every thing, and we work with those elements as druids.
+The Elements (Earth, Air, Fire, Water, Spirit): The four elements are present in everything, and we work with those elements as druids.
 While these meanings vary to some degree, here are some general features of each of the elements: Air, in the east represented by a hawk, includes knowledge, reason, fairness, objectivity, communication, freedom, new beginnings, and learning; Fire, in the south represented by the stag, represents passion, power, energy, sensuality, drive, creativity, and the inner fire; Water, in the west represented by the salmon, represents emotion, healing, rest, intuition, spirituality, and connection; and finally, Earth, in the north represented by the great bear, represents stability, connection with the earth, the home, and the hearth, prosperity, grounding, and steadfastness.

 I hope that this short introduction was helpful to you!